Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 Throughout her marriage she avoided conflict.

 She stayed quiet to keep the peace.
+She pushed down her feelings.

 She told herself everything was fine and she believed that but that wasn't the truth, even though she thought it was.

-"I have spent years putting everyone else's needs before my own."
+Then one day she realises: "I have spent years putting everyone else's needs before my own."

 That moment is awareness.

+Nothing has changed yet.
 But the truth has become visible to her.

 Once you see something clearly, you cannot unsee it.